 HELIN serves a population of over 70,000 students, faculty, and staff at campus locations throughout Rhode Island, Colorado, Florida, Washington, D.C., South Carolina, and Virginia.
-With the inclusion of Brown into HELIN in May 2002, library patrons have access to approximately 6 million items, including books, periodicals, electronic resources, videos, and audio materials, in a shared library catalog, InRhode.
+Library patrons have access to approximately 6 million items, including books, periodicals, electronic resources, videos, and audio materials, in a shared library catalog.
 Borrowing library resources is reciprocal among member libraries and is facilitated through online catalog requests.
 The requested material is delivered using a delivery system maintained through the Rhode Island Office of Library and Information Services.

-A Board of Directors, consisting of the library directors from each of the ten full member libraries and the HELIN Executive Director, governs the HELIN Library Consortium.
-The Board of Directors also includes four elected representatives, who, along with the Executive Director, and the Past President of the Board comprise the HELIN Executive Board.
+A Board of Directors, consisting of the library directors from each of the seven full member libraries governs the HELIN Library Consortium.
+The Board of Directors also includes four elected representatives, who, along the Past President of the Board comprise the HELIN Executive Board.